Background: Why has the PWYP Secretariat re-structured?

 How has the global coalition been consulted?

-Based on their initial work the Transition Committee, consultant and Secretariat worked together to carry out a consultation with the global coalition on the proposed governance structure.
+Based on their initial work the Transition Committee, a consultant and Secretariat worked together to carry out a consultation with the global coalition on the proposed governance structure.
 This consultation was carried out between December 2014 and late January 2015 and the document is available online.
 All the coalitions were contacted through the regional list serves, as well as individually by their Regional Coordinator and/or the PWYP International Director.
 A total of 21 responses were received and a summary of the feedback is also available.

-Having reviewed and incorporated the feedback, and in-line with their mandate, the Transition Committee approved the governance structure outlined in detail in the PWYP Governance Manual.
+After having reviewed and incorporated the feedback, and in-line with their mandate, the Transition Committee approved the governance structure outlined in detail in the PWYP Governance Manual.
 The final validation took place at the April 2015 meeting of the Global Steering Committee.
 The governance structure will be subject to a review clause in 2017-2018 to assess its effectiveness.
 It is important to note that governance remains a work in progress and therefore the document should be seen as a living one which we can revise as we continue the PWYP journey towards Vision 20/20.